lwalma/thesis-guide-pilot/book/5c-images-code.md

 ## Step 3: Taking care of your own copyright
 You do not have to do anything to obtain copyright, such as a registration process or putting a copyright symbol (©) or statement in your work.
 It must be clear that you wrote or produced the work yourself.

 What can be helpful when sharing your own work is choosing for a creative commons license.
 These are licenses that allow others to reuse your work according to your wishes.
+On the website of <a href="https://creativecommons.org/share-your-work/cclicenses/" target=_blank>Creative Commons</a> you can find more in depth information about the licenses.

 ```{admonition} Tip
 :class: tip